 - Then move down toward your left hip bone.

-- If you feel any pain, then stop the massage immediately.
+- If you feel any belly area pain, then stop immediately.

 Bath’s are the ultimate way to unwind and destress -- they also provide a distraction.
-Plus, the heat of the bath water provides relief to your bloating sensations.
+Plus, the heat of the water provides relief to your sensations.

-Bath’s are a great way to reduce stress levels and balance your hormones.
-Due to the gut-brain connection, we know that stress is intimately linked to bloating and digestion.
+They are a great way to reduce stress levels and balance your hormones.
+Due to the gut-brain connection, we know that stress and relaxation are intimately linked to digestion.

 How to reduce bloating in the long-term

 Food allergies are incredibly common and growing.
-In 2018, 7% of people are reported to have food allergies.
+In 2018, 7% of people are reported to have them.

-Eating foods you are allergic to causes a host of issues in your gut and intestinal tract.
-These issues can produce bloating, gas and a leaky gut.
+Eating foods you are allergic to causes a host of difficulties in your gut and intestinal tract.
+These things can produce gas and a leaky gut.

 Below is a list of common food allergens:

-Lactase: A major study showed that 15-70% of the population is lactose intolerant (7).
-Lactase is the main sugar found in dairy products like milk, yogurt, ice cream and cheese.
+Lactase: A major study showed that 15-70% of the population is lactose intolerant (3).
+Lactase is the main thing found in dairy products like milk, yogurt, ice cream and cheese.

-- Lactose intolerance produces bloating and other digestive issues.
+- It produces bloating and other digestive symptoms.

 - Fructose: the sugars found in fruit and many processed foods.
-Fructose intolerance also causes bloating (8).
+Fructose intolerance also causes it.

 - Eggs: Everyone has a friend who clears out a room after eating eggs.
-Yes they do cause gas and bloating.
+Yes they do cause gas.

 - Gluten and Wheat: A growing part of the population are gluten intolerant.
-Gluten intolerance can lead to major digestive issues (IBS, Crohn's, colitis) or more minor ones like bloating (9).
-It’s a good idea to get tested for food allergies by your doctor to know for sure.
+It can lead to major digestive disorders (IBS, Crohn's, colitis) or more minor ones.
+It’s a good idea to get tested for allergies by your doctor to know for sure.
 Blood tests are the best way, you can also get a colonoscopy.

 The number one cause of bloating is eating too much too soon.
-When you’re stuffed, it is easy to feel bloated and awful.
+When you’re stuffed, it is easy to feel awful.